hazelcast/hazelcast/hazelcast-documentation/src/ContinuousQueryCache.md

        }, false);
     ```

-6. Event batching and coalescing.
+6. You can do event batching and coalescing on continuous query cache.
-7. Declarative and programmatic configuration
+7. You can configure continuous query cache declaratively and programmatically.
-8. It can be populated with only keys of entries and subsequent values can be retrieved directly via `QueryCache#get` from the underlying `IMap`.
-This will help
-   to decrease initial population time if the values are very big in size.
+8. You can populate continuous query cache with only the keys of entries and you can retrieve subsequent values directly via `QueryCache#get` from the underlying `IMap`.
+This will help to decrease the initial population time if the values are very large.
 <br></br>